Borvik/vscode-postgres/README.md

 * `vscode-postgres.tableColumnSortOrder`: set to `db-order` to sort columns like the database does, `alpha` to sort alphabetically, and `reverse-alpha` for descending alphabetically.
 * `vscode-postgres.intervalFormat`: set to `iso_8601` to format intervals according to the ISO 8601 standard, `humanize` to format as easy to read text, and `succinct` to format like a countdown clock.
 * `vscode-postgres.virtualFolders`: set to array of virtual folders to be displayed under schema.
 Supported values for virtual folders are `functions`.
 Set to `null` or empty array `[]` to disable virtual folders.
+* `vscode-postgres.defaultConnection`: set the default connection (by name) that should be used for any file.
+* `vscode-postgres.defaultDatabase`: set the default database on the default connection that should be used for any file (must exist on server).